yoshidayasutaka/mcp/src/cfn-mcp-server/README.md

 ## Limitations

-- Operations are limited to resources supported by AWS Cloud Control API
+- Operations are limited to resources supported by AWS Cloud Control API and Iac Generator
 - Performance depends on the underlying AWS services' response times
 - Some complex resource relationships may require multiple operations
-- This MCP server can only manage resources in the AWS regions where Cloud Control API is available
+- This MCP server can only manage resources in the AWS regions where Cloud Control API and/or Iac Generator is available
 - Resource modification operations may be limited by service-specific constraints
 - Rate limiting may affect operations when managing many resources simultaneously
 - Some resource types might not support all operations (create, read, update, delete)
+- Generated templates are primarily intended for importing existing resources into a CloudFormation stack and may not always work for creating new resources (in another account or region)